 Damsel Nymphs – An Essential Fly For Fishermen

 Keen to catch that elusive trout this year?
-Then you need to add some damsel nymphs to your fly tying materials in your fly box – one of the most important wet flies for any fisherman, second only to the buzzers.
+If you fish on stillwaters then you need to add some damsel nymphs to your fly tying materials in your fly box – one of the most important wet flies for any fisherman, second only to the buzzers.
 You’ll never find us here at The Essential Fly without damsel nymphs about our person when we’re out fishing.

 Damsel nymphs are skinny and small, with the head the widest point and the abdomen tapering backwards to a point.
 Fly patterns have to bear this slender profile in mind, as well as the large prominent eyes that can be found on the side of the head.
 You’ll find that almost all fly patterns for the damsel nymph feature eyes, but it’s not always necessary to include them.
 The majority of patterns are green, but they can be different colours.